PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We should help him," said Relan.

-"En-henh, you think he would help you?"
+"En-henh.
+You think he would help you?"
 Boltac said, already turning to run.
 Relan gripped his sword.
 For a moment he was trapped there.
 Torn between the desire to do the right thing, and the bald fact that he knew Rattick to be an evil man.
 He watched the shadows tear at each other for a moment.
 Then he turn and ran.

-In an instant he caught up with the wheezing, slow moving merchant.
+In an instant he caught up with the wheezing, slow-moving merchant.
 Straining under the weight of his brown sack, Boltac looked over at Relan and struggled to say, "If you feel raw about it kid, you can try and rescue him later."

 Relan ran ahead.
 Thinking that he was drawn to danger as the moth is drawn to the candle flame.